galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-scanpy-pbmc3k/tutorial.md

 > {: .solution}
 {: .question}

-Another approach consist in displaying the mean expression of the marker genes for the cells on the neighborhood graph.
+Another approach consists of displaying the mean expression of the marker genes for the cells on the neighborhood graph.

 > ### {% icon hands_on %} Hands-on: Plot top marker gene expression on an UMAP plot
 >